 Pressure Treated Lumber: Is It OK to Use in the Garden?

-Pressure treated lumber sold in stores today is different from that you probably knew many years ago.
 In 2002, the Environmental Protection Agency worked to outlaw the use of chromate copper arsenate (CCA) from lumber for home use.
 CCA offered several benefits, including greater protection against insect damage, but a significant drawback: it leached arsenic into the soil.

-Now, let’s talk about that for a minute.
 Arsenic, as you probably know, is poisonous.
 It does not hurt you in small amounts, and you probably have some in your body now just from eating conventional produce.
 It can, however, build up over time into amounts significant enough to cause health problems.

 When CCA-treated lumber touches the soil and water drenches the wood, over time, the compound breaks down and leaches, or drips, into the soil.
 Plants take up nutrients through their root system.
 The water they drink through their roots contains minerals and nutrients.
 It may also include some of that arsenic if CCA lumber is used.